MirelaSMirela/Project_A_Jobs/DataEngineer.md

 We are looking for:

-A new team member for one of our international portfolio companies, with the headquarters in Austria.
+A **Senior Data Engineer** for one of our international portfolio companies, with the headquarters in Austria.
 They are leading innovators and full-service providers within their digital commerce industry and they are represented in 90 markets and have 7 offices across the globe.

 What will keep you challenged?